Category: Civil War Museums --- See latest Civil War news here

 Now visitors to the Vicksburg National Military Park will have a more complete view of how the campaign of Vicksburg unfolded, thanks to a new fiber-optic map.
 "The only audio/visual presentation we've had up until this point has been the 18m video, and there are no maps included in it whatsoever.
 That's the biggest complaint we've received...
 People want to see a map of the entire campaign to better understand the events leading up to the siege of Vicksburg," said park historian Terry Winschel.
 With an audio narrative the map showcases the movements and battles of Union and Confederate Armies.

-Confederate Park opens new museum filled with historial information
+Confederate Park opens new museum filled with historical information (Article no longer available from the original source)

 The new Confederate Park Museum enjoyed their opening with a large crowed.
 Many people came out to see their heritage and the Museum that was built to show it.
 The day started off with a ribbon cutting ceremony and the introduction of living family members of the ones that had lived and died on the land that the Museum was built on.
 With fair weather the crowd was able to enjoy the opening of the Confederate Park Museum by touring the museum and visiting with the people in uniforms.
 There was entertainment including reenactments of real war strategies and combat positions.